 - Sightseeing admission fees and inner line permits as per itinerary.

 - English speaking local guides.

 - Rafting gears.

-- 3 meals a day while in Ladakh.
-Breakfast only in Delhi and Agra
+- Three meals a day while in Ladakh.
+Breakfast only in Delhi and Agra.

 - India visa.

 - International and internal airfare.
-Estimated internal airfare is separately indicated.
+We will quote you the domestic airfare separately.

 - Lunch and dinner while in Delhi and Agra.

 - Camera fees at monuments.

 - Drinks, tipping, laundry, phones, internet usage, porter use, etc.